VoteRiders: Texas

 In response to a 2012 Justice Department report that some 1.4 million Texans would be affected by the Texas Voter ID Law, VoteRiders hosted its first Voter ID Clinic in Houston on September 21, 2013, and in May 2014, the organization hired a coordinator to work with local groups on voter ID initiatives.
 VoteRiders also reached out to elected officials on the federal, state and local levels in Harris County and contacted precinct chairs for both the Republican and Democratic parties.
 Tables with information on the new law were set up at church services and other public gatherings.

 Partner organizations hosted presentations to explain the new law to the public.
 Volunteers were trained for voter outreach.
 It was a first step toward VoteRiders' ultimate goal: a nationwide network of partner organizations and volunteers dedicated to helping eligible citizens get the documents they need to vote.

 VoteRiders' partner Mi Familia Vota Texas distributed wallet-sized VoteRiders' Texas Voter ID Information Cards as part of their canvassing effort in six majority Latino precincts in Houston for the November 2016 election.
 While overall Houston/Harris County voter turnout decreased by 1% (compared with the 2012 presidential election), turnout in these six precincts increased cumulatively by 92% and by an average of almost 9%; and in 2018, turnout in the 13 precincts where Mi Familia Vota Texas distributed VoteRiders' Voter ID Information Cards increased by an average of 435% (compared to 2014).

-VoteRiders has a direct mailing outreach campaign in Texas to provide information for obtaining state issued IDs.
+VoteRiders has a direct mailing outreach campaign in Texas to provide information for obtaining state-issued IDs.
 VoteRiders has identified seniors who no longer drive, students, and people of color as populations impacted by new voter ID requirements.
-In addition, they are also contacting 25,000 Texas voters whose ballots were rejected in the March 2022 primary.
+They are also contacting 25,000 Texas voters whose ballots were rejected in the March 2022 primary.
 Texas is one of seven key states that have enacted stricter voter ID rules since the 2020 elections.

+Virginia

+Virginia's 2023 election will determine control of the House of Delegates and Senate, with every seat in the General Assembly on the line.
+There is heightened interest in the election because parties have narrow majorities in the chambers and analysts believe the race may have implications for the 2024 elections.
+VoteRiders CEO Lauren Kunis told a Virginia reporter that "the stakes are too high to sit any election out" and described how VoteRiders can help Virginia voters who are looking for information on voting rights and assistance with obtaining an ID.